(Edited Sample Only)

 As we watched, the TV cameras suddenly caught the distinct outline of another aircraft approaching at low altitude in the background.
 We barely had time to gasp before this second aircraft screamed in at high-speed and slammed into the South Tower!
 Instantly, a blast of fire and debris erupted out of the north side of the building as the plane disintegrated, and its fuel tanks exploded.

 For several seconds we just sat there staring at the television in stunned silence.
-As I recall, even the news anchor went speechless for several seconds as the scene unfolded live before the world.
+As I recall, even the news anchor went speechless for several seconds as the scene unfolded before the world.
 Any lingering doubts about whether or not this was merely an accident vanished in that moment.
 I remember jumping to my feet in shocked bewilderment, shouting to no one in particular, “This is definitely a terrorist attack!”

 For the rest of the day, we remained transfixed in front of the TV as frantic reporters near the scene tried to piece together what was unfolding in real-time before the eyes of the world.
 From the shattered windows high up on the towers, thousands of pieces of paper could be seen raining down like slowly falling snow to the streets below.

-Compounding horror upon horror, we began to see something far more disturbing beginning to fall from the towers.
+Compounding horror upon horror, we began to see something far more disturbing than paper beginning to fall from the towers.
 Scores of men and women could clearly be seen jumping from blown-out windows as they desperately tried to escape incineration by the searing flames and choking smoke near the holes in the sides of the buildings.

 Authorities later estimated that over two hundred people chose to jump rather than be roasted alive.
 It was heartbreaking to imagine the terror and desperation these people must have experienced as they leaped out into empty space to escape the flames and fell for several seconds to certain death.
-Thinking about it later, I wondered what I would have done in that same situation and concluded that I would likely have done the same thing, for mercifully, it would be an instant painless death upon impact.
+Thinking about it later, I wondered what I would have done in that same situation and concluded that I would likely have done the same thing, for it would be an instant painless death upon impact.

 Then, at approximately 7:00AM Mountain Time, we saw the South Tower suddenly collapse into a gigantic billowing cloud of dust and pulverized concrete.
 Televised images of terrified people running through the streets of New York to escape the scalding-hot, choking clouds of pulverized concrete and debris billowing out through Lower Manhattan’s canyon-like streets could never be forgotten.
 We hardly had time to process these images when twenty-eight minutes later, the North Tower also collapsed in a nearly identical way.
 I remember thinking at the time how odd it was that both towers came down in nearly the same mirror-image way, and it seemed amazing that such incredibly engineered structures could collapse so easily.
 I quickly dismissed the thought, concentrating rather on the unfolding human tragedy and the suffering we were witnessing.
 Only much later would some rather unsettling questions re-emerge about the many strange events surrounding this tragedy and how it could have happened in the first place.

 After the towers collapsed, a massive cloud of dust and debris blasted through Lower Manhattan, blanketing everything in a gray-white powder.
 Far from being a cool blast of air, however, this pyroclastic cloud was extremely hot.
-A week later after arriving on-scene, I personally saw scorched cars parked over a block away with tires melted, or burned to a crisp, and the plastic coating on a chain-link fence melted from the intense heat.
+A week later after arriving on-scene, I saw scorched cars parked over a block away with tires melted, or burned to a crisp, and the plastic coating on a chain-link fence melted from the intense heat.
 The billowing column of smoke and debris shot high into the sky over Lower Manhattan, and was mercifully blown eastward by the winds toward the ocean.
-Televised images of terrified people frantically running ahead of the debris cloud reminded me of some sort of “End of the World” movie, but this was all too real.
+Televised images of terrified people frantically running ahead of the debris cloud reminded me of some sort of apocalyptic scene from a movie, but this was all too real.
 Many people suffered terrible burns and cuts; with their bodies caked with the thick dust that darkened the sky and made breathing nearly impossible.

 September 11, 2001 was clearly “a date which will live in infamy.”
 Ironically, those words were uttered nearly 60 years before by President Franklin D. Roosevelt on December the 8th, 1941, before a special joint session of Congress in response to the attack by the Imperial Japanese Navy on Pearl Harbor, Hawaii the day before.
 Roosevelt’s words now seem hauntingly prophetic and apropos to what we were experiencing on 9/11: